Associate Fellowship Program

 Second Year Associate Fellows

-This webinar session consists a short presentation about the Associate Fellows program followed by a discussion by current 1st and 2nd year Associates about the application and interview process, in addition to Q&A with online and telephone participants.
+This free one hour webinar will consist of a short presentation about the Associate Fellowship Program followed by a discussion by current 1st and 2nd year Associates about their experience in the program, in addition to Q&A with online and telephone participants.

 Participant Code: 867234

 Deadline for applying to this year's program is February 4, 2014

 University of North Carolina - Chapel Hill, 2013

 Nicole Pettenati received her MSLS degree in 2013 from the University of North Carolina - Chapel Hill.
 While completing her degree, she worked at UNC's Health Sciences Library as the NC Health Info Research Assistant, where she managed a team of volunteer editors who contributed information to the consumer health website and contributed ideas for a redesign of that same website to better meet the needs of residents in North Carolina.
 Additionally, she interned in the Music Library at NPR in Washington, DC, and prior to that, worked as the Youth Services Humanities Coordinator at the Durham Public Library.
 She served as a founding co-chair of the Coalition of Youth Librarians, an organization dedicated to meeting the needs of library students wanting to work with youth and children, and received the Robert F. Asleson grant to attend the ALA Midwinter 2013 meeting.
 Prior to completing her graduate studies, Ms. Pettenati worked as project manager and implementer for a healthcare IT company.
 She earned her undergraduate degrees in Music Education, Music History, and English from Youngstown State University.